neopaf/seene-sketchup/README.md

 4. Reimport result files to check how they look
 5. Upload to Seene, using [seene-uploader](https://github.com/neopaf/seene-uploader)

-TODO: @debug is on, so debug set of specks will appear in camera plane, new group.
+TODO: one may turn @debug on in code, so debug set of specks will appear in camera plane, new group.
 Press UNDO to kill them.
 Each speck is a point from which a ray was sent towards camera direction to measure depth to be exported to scene.oemodel

 TODO: customize depthmap size and step (now 80x80 with step = 3).